Jameson31/Slice-Ease/README.md

-This is not responsive yet, I was having plan to improve this project soon.
+This is not responsive yet, I was having a plan to improve this project soon.